johnkit/truchas-production/doc/notes/linuxInstall.md

   "Project" menu should now be visible.

-If either of the plugins are not shown in the panel, you might have to use the "Load New..." button to navigate to the plugin dll file in the package.
+If either of the plugins are not shown in the panel, you might have to use the "Load New..." button to navigate to the plugin .so file in the package.
-The dll files can be found under the install "bin" directory, at the path bin/smtk-3.3.0/*.
+The plugin files can be found under the install "lib" directory, at the path lib/smtk-3.3.0/*.

 ## Settings Setup